Who Is Eligible to Apply?

 - We do not require any minimum VA disability rating.

 - There must be specific tasks which a dog could be trained to do to mitigate the effects of your disability.
+Please note that we do not train dogs for sight impairment or for seizure alerts.

 - You must commit to remaining in our service area for a period of one year after being matched with a dog.